-Kenny Wallen is an Associate Professor in the Department of Natural Resources and Society — a joint appointment with the Idaho Department of Fish and Game and the University of Idaho.
+Kenny Wallen is an environmental social scientist and Associate Professor in the Department of Natural Resources and Society at the University of Idaho.
 Dr. Wallen received a Ph.D. from Texas A&M University; M.S. from Oklahoma State University in Zoology; B.A. from Truman State University in Psychology.

 Matt believes wildlife management is more about managing people than wildlife.
 Growing up on a lake near Milwaukee, WI instilled a passion for nature.
 He received a B.S. from University of Wisconsin-Stevens Point and an M.S. from Plymouth State University.
 At UI, his Ph.D. research is in collaboration with Idaho Fish and Game to conserve Yellowstone cutthroat trout on the South Fork Snake River using qualitative methods.
 On weekends, he adventures with his family or works on community outreach.